Homer Smoot

+Early life

 Born in Galestown, Maryland, Smoot was the eldest of the three children of Luke Smoot and Rebecca Wheatley-Smoot.
 He attended elementary school with Geneva Gordy, who became his wife in 1901.
 He attended prep school at Wesley Collegiate Academy in Dover, Delaware.
 He and his wife Geneva had five children – two boys and three girls.

 Smoot attended Washington College in Chestertown, Maryland, where he played both football and baseball.
 While playing college baseball, he also played semi-professional baseball for multiple teams.

+Professional career

 He signed his first professional contract in 1900, with the Allentown Peanuts of the Atlantic League.
 After the Atlantic League folded shortly after his signing, he signed with the Worcester Farmers of the Eastern League.
 He played the rest of the season with the Farmers, except for a ten-day period in which he played for the Providence Clamdiggers.

 He again played for Worcester in 1901, hitting .356.
 Following that season, he was signed by the Cardinals.
 He made his major league debut on April 17, 1902, at the age of 24.
 Smoot and teammate George Barclay were the team's power hitters in 1902, hitting three home runs each, combining for six of the team's ten home runs.
 According to the Society for American Baseball Research, Smoot was the best rookie in 1902.
 Smoot is also one of the few players to hit two inside-the-park home runs in a single game, which he did on April 25.

 Although 1903 was not nearly as successful for Smoot as 1902 was, he was still the team's main power hitter, belting four of the team's eight home runs.
 He also hit a fine .296 that season.

 In 1904, Smoot's batting average dropped to .281, but he also had career highs of 23 doubles and 66 runs batted in.
 His 23 stolen bases and 37 walks were also career highs.
 He was not the team leader in home runs in 1904-in fact, his three home runs trailed behind two players, Dave Brain (seven) and Mike Grady (five).

 1905 was perhaps Smoot's best season.
 Not only did he tie his career high in home runs with four (which tied with Grady for the team lead), he also had career highs in runs (73) and triples (16).
 His .311 average, which also tied a career high, led the team and was seventh highest in the league.